 Table of Contents

-Foreword (written by Professor Russell W. Belk).
-Chapter 1: Introduction: History and Importance of Brands.
-Chapter 2: Developing Brand Equity, Positioning, Personality and Values.
-Chapter 3: Creating Brand Identity: Brand Aesthetics and Symbolism.
-Chapter 4: Brand Communications and the Attention Economy.
-Chapter 5: Holistic Brand Experiences and Emotional Branding.
-Chapter 6: Consumer Collectives, Brand Avoidance, and Political Consumption.
-Chapter 7: Brand Ethics, Social Responsibility, and Sustainable Consumption.
-Chapter 8: Brand Performance and Metrics.
-Chapter 9: Brand Growth: Brand Architecture and Brand Extensions.
-Chapter 10: Brand Futures: Technology and Innovation in Branding Strategies.
+1. Introduction: History and the Importance of Brands 2.
+Developing Brand Equity, Positioning, Personality, and Values 3.
+Creating Brand Identity: Brand Aesthetics and Symbolism 4.
+Brand Communications and the Attention Economy 5.
+Holistic Brand Experiences and Emotional Branding 6.
+Consumer Collectives, Brand Avoidance, and Political Consumption 7.
+Brand Ethics, Social Responsibility, and Sustainable Consumption 8.
+Brand Performance and Metrics 9.
+Brand Growth: Brand Architecture and Brand Extensions 10.
+Brand Futures: Technology and Innovation in Branding Strategies

-Dr Sotiris T. Lalaounis is a Senior Lecturer in Marketing and Design Management in the Department of Management at the University of Exeter Business School.
+Sotiris T. Lalaounis is a Senior Lecturer in Marketing and Design Management in the Department of Management at the University of Exeter Business School.
 Following a postgraduate degree in Design and Digital Media from the University of Edinburgh, he worked in design consultancies, and earned his PhD in Design Management from the Centre for Creative Industries at Glasgow Caledonian University.
 His thesis explored business development issues in the creative industries, and his current research interests include organisational paradoxes, ambidexterity, and creative firms.
-He is the author of Design Management: Organisation and Marketing Perspectives (published by Routledge in 2017 and translated in Japanese in 2020).
+He is the author of Design Management: Organisation and Marketing Perspectives (Routledge, 2017; Japanese translation, 2020).

 "Insightful and distinctive, it provides a comprehensive overview of brands that balances knowledge and practice that will be useful to anyone interested in brands and their management.
 A particular strength is the way the book offers a rich context for understanding brands, drawing from culture, design, and history, as well as clear guidance for developing and communicating brands."